laravel-streams/streams.dev/docs/introduction.md

 ### Agility

 Streams is simple and easy to pick up and scaffold great ideas.
 It will guide you as those ideas develop and help you iterate and maintain the resulting project as well.
+Streams allows early stage projects to cleanly and efficiently create complex data architecture with simple definitions.

 ### Workflow

-We have designed our workflow around agile development concepts from the ground up and aligned Streams with the idea of discovering the project and establishing a scope before building.
+The workflow of Streams centers around agile development concepts and standardises the approach of discovering a project and establishing a scope before building.

-By focusing on the data and bubbling up information from there, we can help automate a large number of proximity tasks like organizing and building out UI, validation, entry repositories, converting to Eloquent and more with minimal input needed.
+By focusing on the data schema as a single point of origin from which all other services are derived, we can help automate a large number of proximity tasks like organizing and building out UI, validation, entry repositories, converting to Eloquent and more with minimal input needed.

-#### Data First
+### Data First

-During or after the discovery phase of projects it begins to become clear that the project may need doo dads and widgets.
+The initial stages of any project involve high level description of data objects and their role within the application.
 Start first by creating stream definitions for the data that your project is to be built around.
 [Fields](fields) can be used to describe the data’s structure.

 ```json
 // streams/doo_dads.json